cproctor/bba/content/assignments/interface_design.md

 - Create a new user by going to [treasure.chrisproctor.net/players/new/USERNAME](http://treasure.chrisproctor.net/players/new/USERNAME), replacing `USERNAME` with the username you want.
 You will get a secret `pid`.
 Don't lose this!
 - Now you can see your profile at [http://treasure.chrisproctor.net/players/PID](http://treasure.chrisproctor.net/players/PID), again replacing `PID` with your PID.
-- Create a new game with `/players/PID/games/new`, join an existing game with `/players/PID/games/join`, or resume a game you're already playing with `/players/PID/games/resume`.
+- Now create a new game with `/players/PID/games/new`.
+You'll be redirected to `/players/PID/games/GID` (where `GID` is the ID of the new game).
+You don't want to wait around for another player to join, so set this game to autoplay by navigating to `/players/PID/games/GID/autoplay`.
-- Now you will see information about this game.
-You can play your next card with `/players/PID/games/GID/play/CARD`, where CARD is a number between 1 and 13.
+- Now you can play your next card with `/players/PID/games/GID/play/CARD`, where CARD is a number between 1 and 13.
+You'll see that the bot player automatically played as well.
+- Later, you can join a game against another live player with `/players/PID/games/join`, join a specific game with `/players/PID/games/GID/join`, or resume a game you're already playing with `/players/PID/games/resume`.

-With a bit of fussing, you should be able to play a whole game.
-You could create two different users and play against each other if you like.
+You can play a whole game, just by typing URLs.
+You could create two different users and play against each other if you like, each in a separate tab.
 This works, but it's not a nice interface or a particularly nice experience.
 Your job is to build a better interface.

 ### Designing the interface